 The Revolution – New Art in the New World is a definite must see whether you’re a historian or not.
 It’s something everyone can get something valuable out of which is the mark of a truly good piece of work.

-The Revolution – New Art in the New World hits cinemas for one night only!
+The Revolution – New Art in the New World is out on DVD & Blu-Ray 3rd April!